 - sectors and communities have increased capacity and capability in understanding the impact of technology-facilitated abuse

-- Indicators for monitoring the performance of these activities include:
+Indicators for monitoring and evaluating the performance of these activities include:

 - completed development of culturally specific training materials